adelenelai/myblog/_posts/2023-09-03-reflections-software.md

 Old Me had the habit of commenting out failing code instead of deleting it because it represented a *scientific idea* I wanted to 'keep', thinking I would revisit it in the future (and I've seen many others do this too).

-However, I inevitably often ended up with scripts and Jupyter notebooks that were super long and full of commented-out code that in hindsight, I only occasionally looked at or reused.
+However, I inevitably often ended up with scripts and Jupyter notebooks that were super long and full of commented-out code.
+In hindsight, I only occasionally looked at or reused such code.

-As a dev (New Me), I now see commented-out code as distracting or even confusing.
+As a dev (New Me), I now see commented-out code as distracting or even confusing - *should I build this or not?*

 More importantly, I realised that if you are pushing code regularly to GitHub, there's no need to keep that commented-out code in your script because you can recover it from your commit history (obvious I know, but it took someone to point that out for it to really sink in).

-In research, I didn't push code updates as regularly as I do now for various reasons (see next point), but if I could go back, I would do myself the following favour:
+In research, I didn't push code updates as regularly as I do now for various reasons (see next point), but if I could go back, I would do myself the following favours:

 * push code updates more frequently, even if changes are mildly incremental
 * try to keep my scripts short and clean -  cull useless code *yesterday*